swcarpentry/sql-novice-survey/_episodes/01-select.md

 a program that manipulates the database for us.
 The database manager does whatever lookups and calculations the query specifies, returning the results in a tabular form that we can then use as a starting point for further queries.
+This allows us to focus on the modeling of fields within a table, and relationships between tables, while delegating the row-level storage and retrieval responsibilities to the database manager.

 > ## Changing Database Managers
 >